kljohann/llvm/docs/YamlIO.rst

 In some cases, the normalized class may be a subclass of the native type and could be returned by the denormalize() method, except that the temporary normalized instance is stack allocated.
 In these cases, the utility template MappingNormalizationHeap<> can be used instead.
-It just like MappingNormalization<> except that it heap allocates the normalized object when reading YAML.
+It works just like MappingNormalization<> except that it heap allocates the normalized object when reading YAML.
 It never destroys the normalized object.
-The denormalize() method can this return "this".
+The denormalize() method can thus return "this".

 Default values
 --------------
-Within a mapping() method, calls to io.mapRequired() mean that that key is required to exist when parsing YAML documents, otherwise YAML I/O will issue an error.
+Within a mapping() method, calls to io.mapRequired() mean that key is required to exist when parsing YAML documents, otherwise YAML I/O will issue an error.

-On the other hand, keys registered with io.mapOptional() are allowed to not exist in the YAML document being read.
-So what value is put in the field for those optional keys?
+On the other hand, keys registered with io.mapOptional() are allowed to be missing in the YAML document being read.
+If the YAML document does not have a corresponding key, a default value is used.
+This value can either be specified via the third parameter to the mapOptional() method, or a value is synthesized using the default constructor of the type the second argument refers to.
-There are two steps to how those optional fields are filled in.
-First, the
-second parameter to the mapping() method is a reference to a native class.
-That native class must have a default constructor.
-Whatever value the default constructor initially sets for an optional field will be that field's value.
-Second, the mapOptional() method has an optional third parameter.
-If provided it is the value that mapOptional() should set that field to if the YAML document
-does not have that key.

 There is one important difference between those two ways (default constructor and third parameter to mapOptional).
 When YAML I/O generates a YAML document,